Forensic mycology

-Post Mortem Interval
+Postmortem interval

-The constant growth rate of fungi is used to determine post-mortem interval and help investigators pinpoint time of death.
-Traditionally, medical examiners will rely on body cooling, level of decomposition, and/or insect succession.
-Fungi have been noted to be present on dead bodies but, until recently, were thought be little more than another organism aiding in decomposition.
-There is no limit to which species of fungi or which parts of the body can be used in this process, as long as conditions at the scene can be experimentally recreated.
+The constant growth rate of fungi is used to determine post-mortem interval, and help investigators pinpoint time of death.
+Traditionally, medical examiners rely on body cooling, level of decomposition, and/or insect succession.
+Fungi have been noted to be present on dead bodies but, until recently, they were thought be little more than another organism aiding in decomposition.
+There is no limit to which species of fungi (or which parts of the body) can be used in this process, as long as conditions at the scene can be experimentally recreated.

 H. van de Voorde and P. J. Van Dijck of the Catholic University of Leuven had the first noted use of recreating fungal growth to determine post-mortem interval in 1980.
 In this, a woman, living alone, was found dead in a temperature-controlled house with stab wounds in her chest and fungal growth on her face and lower abdomen.
 The body had already cooled to 12 °C, the ambient temperature, and showed no signs of insect colonization which made accurate post-mortem interval determination difficult. van de Voorde and Van Dijck recorded the size of the fungal growth on the eye and obtained a sample.
 This sample was incubated in similar conditions to the corpse and the time needed to grow the colony to the size on the body was used to determine port-mortem interval and, subsequently, the time of death, which was confirmed by the confession of the murderer.
 In addition to size, distinct phases of fungal growth can be used to aid in post-mortem determination.
 Chronologically, these include the formation of substrate mycelium, aerial mycelium development, sporulation, and post-sporulation color changes.

 Multiple environmental factors, such as humidity and temperature, can affect the growth of these organisms, which should be taken into consideration when attempting to repeat conditions for comparative growth.